kilpkonn/msc-thesis/main.typ

 [v3, $"depth"=3$], [76%], [11%], [21.5], [79ms],
   ),
   caption: [
-    Comparioson of algorithm iterations.
+    Comparison of algorithm iterations.
-    V1 is performs the worst in every metric, especially execution time.
+    V1 performs the worst in every metric, especially execution time.
-    V2 is runs slightly slower than V3, but fills significatly less holes.
+    V2 runs slightly slower than V3, but fills significantly fewer holes.
     // V3 with depth 2 outperforms V2 with depth 3 by filling more holes in half the time.
   ]
 ) <tbl-versions-comparison>

 In addition to average time of the algorithm we care that the latency for the response is sufficiently low.
-We choose 100ms as a latency threshold which is a reccommended latency threshold for web applications by @usability-engineering.
+We choose 100ms as a latency threshold which is a recommended latency threshold for web applications by @usability-engineering.
 According to @typing-latency, mean latency of writing digraphs while programming is around 170ms.
-Becauses of that we believe that the latency of 100ms is also suffucient for IDE.
+Because of that we believe that the latency of 100ms is also sufficient for IDE.
 We will use our algorithm with depth of 2 as this seems to be the optimal depth for autocompletion.

 We found that 87% holes can be filled faster than is 100ms.
-We believe that this is a sufficiently good result as most this shows that most of the times the algorithm is fast enough.
+This is a sufficiently good result as most this shows that most of the time the algorithm is fast enough.
 In 8 of the categories, all holes could be filled in 100ms.
 The main issues arose in categories "hardware-support" and "external-ffi-bindings" in which only 6% and 16% of the holes could be filled withing 100ms threshold.
-These categories were also problematic from the other aspects and we will discuss the issues in them in detail in @c-style-stuff.
+These categories were also problematic from the other aspects, and we will discuss the issues in them in detail in @c-style-stuff.

 #todo("Try IMRAD")